 \section{On adjoints and idempotents}

 We now want to examine two related questions:

 \begin{enumerate} \item Does the projection functor $\Mot_\sim^\eff(F,A)\to \Mot_\sim^\eff(F,A)/\sL_\sim$ have a right adjoint?
 This question was raised by Luca Barbieri-Viale and is closely related to a conjecture of Voevodsky \cite[Conj.
-0.0.11]{voebei}. \item Is the category $\Mot_\sim^\eff(F,A)/\sL_\sim$ pseudo-abelian? i.e., is it necessary to take the pseudo-abelian envelope in Definition \ref{d1.2}? \end{enumerate} The answer to both questions is ``yes" for $\sim=\num$ and $A\supseteq \Q$, as an easy consequence of Jannsen's semi-simplicity theorem for numerical motives \cite{jannsen}.
+0.0.11]{voebei}. \item Is the category $\Mot_\sim^\eff(F,A)/\sL_\sim$ pseudo-abelian, i.e., is it superfluous to take the pseudo-abelian envelope in Definition \ref{d1.2}? \end{enumerate}

+The answer to both questions is ``yes" for $\sim=\num$ and $A\supseteq \Q$, as an easy consequence of Jannsen's semi-simplicity theorem for numerical motives \cite{jannsen}.
 In fact:

 \begin{prop}[ {\cite[Prop.
 7.7]{FqX}}] a) The projection functor is essentially surjective.\\ b) $\pi$ has a section $i$ which is also a left and right adjoint.\\ c) The category $\Mot_\num^\eff$ is the coproduct of $\Mot_\num^\eff\otimes \bL$ and $i(\Mot_\num^\o)$, i.e. any object of $\Mot_\num^\eff$ can be uniquely written as a direct sum of objects of these two subcategories. \end{prop} In the sequel, we want to examine these questions for a general adequate pair: see Theorems \ref{t3.1} and \ref{t3.2} for (1) and Proposition \ref{p3.1} for (2).
 This requires some preparation.